Layr-Labs/eigenda-operator-setup/holesky/README.md

 ```bash
 ./run.sh opt-out
 ```
 Similar to opt-in, you will need to specify the quorums you are going to opt-out via the `NODE_QUORUM_ID_LIST` in [.env](./.env.example).
-It's required that you have already registered in all quurums supplied in this parameter.
+It's required that you have already registered in all quorums supplied in this parameter.

 ### Upgrade your node